 - If you are going into the water, swim between the flags.
 (This is important enough to mention twice).

 - Weather in Auckland is changeable.
 Dress in layers and bring a wind/rain jacket in your beach bag.

 - Remember, the sea is unpredictable with currents and riptides.
 Never swim alone, and always supervise your children.

-- The gannets at the Takapu Refuge are wild birds that have been protected since 1979 by Auckland Regional Council with the help of the Royal Forest and Bird Protection Society.
+- The gannets at the Takapu Refuge are wild birds that have been protected since 1979 by the Auckland Regional Council with the help of the Royal Forest and Bird Protection Society.

 - Muriwai is one of several interesting places to visit along Auckland’s west coast and should be included on any list of things to do in Auckland, especially if you are looking for something more unique to do in Auckland.